Skip to content

 What is your top tip for someone considering studying/living at Brackenhurst Campus?

 Have you been involved in any placements, work experience or volunteering as part of your course?
-If so, what company did you do it for, what was your role/responsibilities and what did you achieve?

-I recently completed a four-month placement with CLAAS Eastern under Mark Palmer, I was responsible for CEMIS GPS updates, RTK NET fixes, and UCM updates across all Eastern machinery (Middlesex to Peterborough), as well as providing training for both GPS & Telematics directly to customers.
-Further, I solely developed a programme for use by CLAAS Eastern, adding significant value to the work done and reducing the total man cost of digital solutions across the business.
+I completed a placement with CLAAS Eastern under Mark Palmer, I was responsible for CEMIS GPS updates, RTK NET fixes, and UCM updates across all Eastern machinery (Middlesex to Peterborough), as well as providing training for both GPS & Telematics directly to customers.
+Further, I solely developed a programme for use by CLAAS Eastern, adding significant value to the work done and reducing the total labour cost of digital solutions across the business.

 If you completed a placement, would you recommend completing one and why?